willchan8/roguelike-game/README.md

 ## 1: Level Component

-The level component is in Level.jsx.
+The level component is in Level.tsx.
 This component is responsible for rendering the level for the player.

 1. Map is retrieved from the redux store and display it as an html table.